-- Take advantage of professional networks and social media: A great deal of modern recruitment and HR processes take place within professional networking platforms such as LinkedIn.
+A great deal of modern recruitment and HR processes take place within professional networking platforms such as LinkedIn.

 Enterprises should, therefore, take advantage of these networks in order to identify and connect to workers with the proper skillsets.
 This includes establishing a corporate presence, posting proper job advertisements, searching for proper candidates and more.

-- Focus on employee satisfaction: It’s important to undertake measures that increase employee satisfaction, including establishing a positive environment and an engaging workplace, as well as providing training and career development opportunities.
+It’s important to undertake measures that increase employee satisfaction, including establishing a positive environment and an engaging workplace, as well as providing training and career development opportunities.